Hanro50/GMLL/README3.md

 ...
 //Alternatively.
 Here's what to do for Forge based packs await int.wrap(
-    /**The URL link to the base folder of this modPacks final resting spot*/ "https://www.hanro50.net.za/test",
+    /**The URL link to the base folder of this modpacks final resting spot*/ "https://www.hanro50.net.za/test",
     /**The output directory where you want GMLL to compile the files to.*/ new dir(".wrap"),